-Illumina sequencing yielded 570878 reads for the analysed samples.
-After quality trimming of raw sequence data and their merging into contigs, 383882 sequences were obtained.
-De novo assembly of sequence reads for each (I and II) 18 SSU rRNA amplicon resulted in 2 (sample 63) and 1 (sample 22) contig sequences respectively (Table 2).
-The analysis of contig sequences revealed two Cryptosporidium species (Cryptosporidium suis and Cryptosporidium scrofarum), detected in proportions of 89.9% to 10.1%.
-In the case of sample 22 both amplicons showed 100% similarity to Cryptosporidium suis.
+Illumina sequencing yielded in total 570878 reads for the analysed samples.
+After quality trimming of raw sequence data and their merging into pairs, 28118 sequences were obtained for amplicon 63_I, 174240 sequences for amplicon 63_II, 96190 sequences for amplicon 22_I and 85274 sequences for amplicon 22_II.
+De novo assembly of sequence reads for each (I and II amplicons) 18 SSU rRNA amplicon resulted in two (sample 63) and one (sample 22) contig sequences (Table 2).
+The analysis of sample 63 amplicon sequences revealed two Cryptosporidium species: for amplicon 63_I Cryptosporidium suis 24988 reads (89.9%) and Cryptosporidium scrofarum 3130 reads (10.1%) and for amplicon 63_II Cryptosporidium suis 157020 reads (90,1%) and Cryptosporidium scrofarum 17220 reads (9,9%).
+In the case of sample 22 both amplicons (amplicon 22_I - 96164 reads and amplicon 22_II – 85270 reads) showed 100% similarity to Cryptosporidium suis.

 Cryptosporidium infections frequently occur in neonatal livestock.
 In most cases animals are infected by different host-adapted Cryptosporidium species.
 For example, in pigs, the two species C. scrofarum and C. suis are commonly detected (Suárez-Luengas et al., 2007; Kvác et al., 2009b; Lin et al., 2015; Petersen et al., 2015; Rodriguez-Rivera et al., 2016), but occasionally other species such as C. parvum, C. muris, C. felis, Cryptosporidium mouse genotype I, or rat genotype have been found (Chen and Huang, 2007; Zintl et al., 2007; Kvác et al., 2009a; Jenkins et al., 2010; Němejc et al., 2013).
 Cryptosporidiosis in pigs usually has a subclinical course characterised by shedding of a small amount of oocysts in faeces.
 In the case of asymptomatic infections, especially when they are caused by different parasite species, their identification can only be performed using molecular tools targeting the same or different gene loci (Ezzaty Mirhashemi et al., 2015).
 However, PCR assays targeting different regions of the Cryptosporidium genome have different sensitivities and specificities and are marred by preferential amplification of certain Cryptosporidium species (Ezzaty Mirhashemi et al., 2015).
 Therefore the inability to identify a parasite using one method obligates the use of another assay.
 This approach is frequently used for analysis of faecal samples collected from farm animals harbouring several Cryptosporidium species or genotypes, or when concurrent infections are common (Rzeżutka et al., 2014).
 Indeed, if a tested sample contains a DNA mixture originating from different Cryptosporidium species, then only DNA of the dominant species will be efficiently amplified and will yield a positive signal on the gel (Xiao, 2010).
 Nevertheless, the mixture of different closely related DNA sequences hinders their analysis due to mixed peaks appearing (Rieux et al., 2013).